-Mr Arnaldo owned a travelling show with five attractions.
-The bearded woman, the man with the giant foot. the monkey boy and the man with eleven fingers.
-They were not the interesting part.
+Mr Arnaldo owned a travelling show.
+His attractions were the bearded woman, the man with the giant foot, the monkey boy and the man with eleven fingers.
+They were not the interesting part, though.
 They had something new now.
 Something horrible.

 The bearded woman was Mr Arnaldo’s wife, and she wasn’t really bearded.
 He let his beard grow, they cut it, and glued it to her face.
 The monkey boy, on the other hand, was real.
 Well, he wasn’t a monkey boy, of course, but he was very hairy.
-They had bought him from his parents a couple of years ago, they were happy to get rid of him.
+They had bought him from his parents a couple of years ago, who were happy to get rid of him.
 Shameful, they had been.
-So now he was travelling with them.
+No wonder.
 He didn’t like the shows much, but he was OK the rest of the time.
 They didn’t give him food and roof for charity, either.

 Today it would be shown for the first time.
-Mr Arnaldo couldn’t wait.
 They had sold out all the tickets.

 Come and see our horrible freaks!
 The man with the giant foot!
 The Monkey boy!
 The eleven fingered troll!
 And the beautiful bearded woman!